 Transfer Scholarships: For graduating students who plan to transfer to a four-year university.
 Students must apply by their LDSBC graduation date and provide an acceptance letter from the transfer institution.
-Other requirements are included on the application, which is due by the date of the application's graduation from LDSBC.
+Other requirements are included on the application.

 Important Tax Information